petros-d/docs/docs/install-aws.md

 ## Prerequisites

-Before completing this setup, ensure that you have `CreateAccount` and `CreateRole` permissions on AWS.
+Before proceeding with setup, you will need a new AWS account with a user that has `CreateAccount` and `CreateRole` permissions on that account.
+Astronomer will then assume a role on that account to create and manage your Airflow deployments.
 ### VPC Peering Prerequisites (Optional)

 If any AWS resources are on a private network, you can choose between two options: